Rosa Muerta / ARCO mais

 -

-Lead ArchitectsPaulo Lima, Chiara Bettelli
+- Lead Architects:Paulo Lima, Chiara Bettelli

-EngineeringClife Braga, Paulo Bandarra
+- Engineering:Clife Braga, Paulo Bandarra

-From the architect.
+Text description provided by the architects.
 Situated on the northern side of S.Miguel Island, the plot has an open view over the sorrounding fields and woods.

 The client expressed a desire of openness and harmony with nature, and very little concerns about how he would like the interior of the house, except from the wish of including memories of old travels through some objects.